bdamokos/brussels_transit/app/transit_providers/be/stib/migration_plan.md

    - [ ] Fix parameter handling for get_nearest_stops
    - [ ] Add proper error handling

+2. Regression testing for all endpoints marked as working
 ### Phase 4: Lateral improvements
 1. Stop coordinates and names if not found on API, test in GTFS (stops_gtfs.json)
    - [~] Implement in v2